 - In Schippeitaro, the cat spirits fear the title dog.
 The young man triumphs over them by borrowing it.

-- Rin Tin Tin, another German Shepherd who starred in several films for Warner Bros in the 1920s and '30s, as well as later spinoffs.
+- Rin Tin Tin, a German Shepherd who starred in several films for Warner Bros in the 1920s and '30s, as well as later spinoffs, including two television series.
 He even appeared in multiple radio series, where he provided his own sound effects.
 The real Rin Tin Tin has had several descendants, with the current one being the tenth.
 Quite a career for a dog.

-- The surviving dog, Beast, from the 2006 remake of The Hills Have Eyes not only manages to be more useful in the survival situation than any of the normal humans, but actually manages to rack up a higher body count than any other single living creature in the entire movie.
+- The surviving dog, Beast, from The Hills Have Eyes (2006) not only manages to be more useful in the survival situation than any of the normal humans, but actually manages to rack up a higher body count than any other single living creature in the entire movie.

 - Of course, German Shepherds are pretty renowned for being great guard dogs.
 And thousands of years of evolution hasn't come close to undoing the instincts they got from wolves.
 If you put a confident, powerful, and intelligent dog in a situation where his human family is unable to defend themselves, he's going to revert to Papa Wolf mode and kill some bastards.

 - He also had his packmate, Beauty, to avenge.
 Dogs do hold grudges over things like that.